Press. Glow. Release.

 A tiny visual effects library

 No framework.
 No build step.
-No dependency pulp.
-Drop three files into any page, add a few data attributes, and call LemonDOM.init().
+Zero dependencies.
+Drop the CSS and JS into any page, add data attributes, and call LemonDOM.init().

 Glass surface, cursor bloom, tactile squeeze, and a whisper of zest — working together in one panel.